Investing $200,000 is actually an important threshold.

 Stocks need to be the primary investment in your portfolio, not only because historically they provide the best rate of return, but more because they’re the primary source of investment growth.

 Since 1928, stocks have returned an average of about 11% per year, which is well above other investments.
 All portfolios need to grow, not just to make you wealthier, but also to outrun inflation.

 A 3% annual inflation rate, which has been about the average over the past 30 to 40 years, is the minimum rate of return that you need to earn in your portfolio – and that’s just to stay even.

 It’s obvious that with interest rates being as low as they are today, you can’t do that with bonds and cash equivalents.
 And that’s why stocks are a necessary part of a portfolio, even if you’re completely terrified of the risk that they involve.

-For most people, most of your money should be invested in stocks.
-Index funds are the best way for most people to invest in stocks, since the funds are professionally managed.
+Index funds are the best way for most people to invest in stocks since the funds are professionally managed.
 And since they are invested in an index, like the S&P 500, they involve very little investment expense.
-They also typically are no load funds, and require only a small commission to buy or sell them.
+They also typically are no-load funds and require only a small commission to buy or sell them.

 - Cash, 5% to 10%

 - Stocks, 80%, of which 64% (80% of 80%) is in index funds and 16% (20% of 80%) in individual stocks

 That’s just a general portfolio allocation; you can set the allocations anyway that you like, based on your own personal circumstances.